-Paper ID: ES009 Micropollutants Removal in Raw Water for Drinking Water in Kali Surabaya River by Immobilized Skeletonema costatum in Alginate Beads Thin Soedarti^{1, a)}, Eko P. Kuncoro2, Handoko Darmokoesoemo3, Sekarsari Wibowo2, Mas'udah Hasnah2, and Jaunty P. Nurcahyo2) Biology Study Program - Dep. of Biology, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia Environment Technology Study Program - Dep. of Biology, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia 3 Department of Chemistry, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia a) Corresponding author: thin-s@fst.unair.ac.id Abstract.
-Micropollutant in river waters is an important challenge for drinking water treatment plants, especially detergent (alkylphenol).
+Paper ID: ES009 Micropollutants Removal in Raw Water for Drinking Water in the Kali Surabaya River by Immobilized Skeletonema costatum in Alginate Beads Thin Soedarti1, a), Eko P. Kuncoro, Handoko Darmokoesoemo, Sekarsari Wibowo, Mas'udah Hasnah, and Jaunty P. Nurcahyo2) Biology Study Program - Dep. of Biology, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia Environment Technology Study Program - Dep. of Biology, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia Department of Chemistry, Fac. of Sciences and Technology, Universitas Airlangga, Indonesia a) Corresponding author: thin-s@fst.unair.ac.id Abstract.
+Micropollutant in river waters is an important challenge for drinking water treatment plants (DWTPs), especially detergent (alkylphenol) and chloride.
 Microalgae can remove organic and inorganic materials from industrial.
 Skeletonema costatum is one of the abundant microalgae in the Java Sea.
-This study aimed to know the removal efficiency of alkylphenol in raw water for drinking water in the Kali Surabaya River using immobilized Skeletonema costatum at variations in contact time and highest removal efficiency.
+This study aimed to know the removal efficiency of alkylphenol and Cl(II) in raw water for drinking water in the Kali Surabaya river using immobilized Skeletonema costatum at variations in contact time and highest removal efficiency.
 Water samples were taken at the intake of PDAM Karangpilang Surabaya.
 This study used seven contact times (one, two, three, four, five, six, and seven days), and their replications were three times.
-The number of Skeletonema costatum used in this study was 1.5 107 cells/100 mL, and Skeletonema costatum immobilized with 0.65% sodium alginate.
-Alkylphenol was analyzed by UV-Vis spectrophotometer at 228 nm.
-Statistical Test used F test (ANOVA) and if there were significant differences, then continued with Duncan test at $\alpha = 0.05$.
-The statistical tests showed a difference in the removal efficiency by immobilized Skeletonema sp. at various contact times.
-The highest removal efficiency was 98.71% for alkylphenol at seven days contact time.
-Keywords: alkylphenol; chloride; immobilized Skeletonema costatum; Kali Surabaya; removal efficiency; sodium alginate.
+The number of Skeletonema costatum used in this study was $1.5 \ 10^7 \ cells/100 \ mL \ every 2 \ mg/L$ , and S. costatum immobilized with 0.65% sodium alginate.
+Alkylphenol was analyzed by UV-Vis spectrophotometer at 228 nm and chloride at 480 nm.
+Statistical Test used F test (ANOVA) and if there were significant differences, then continued with Duncan test at $\alpha = 0.05$ .
+The results of statistical tests showed a difference in the removal efficiency by immobilized Skeletonema sp. at various contact times.
+The highest removal efficiency was alkylphenol 98.71% and chloride 46.03% at seven days contact time.
+Keywords: alkylphenol; chloride; immobilized Skeletonema costatum; removal efficiency; sodium alginate.